Zephilinox/Threadpool/README.md

 [INFO] threadpool: finished destruction
 ```

-The messages can be customised by providing your own tracing class instead of providing the tracing class `zx::ThreadpoolTracingLogger` with a logger class.
+The messages can be customised by providing your own tracing class instead of providing the tracing class `zx::threadpool_tracing_logger` with a logger class.
 You also aren't limited to logging, the internals of the threadpool could be be modified or inspected.